rails/rails/guides/source/action_view_overview.md

 </div>
 ```

-Note that the partial layout has access to the local `article` variable that was passed into the `render` call.
-Though it is not being used within `_box.html.erb` in this case.
+Note that the partial layout has access to the local `article` variable that was passed into the `render` call, although it is not being used within `_box.html.erb` in this case.

 Unlike application-wide layouts, partial layouts still have the underscore prefix in their name.